patrickbryant1/EvoBind-multimer/README.md

 ```

 # Citation
-If you use EvoBindMultimer in your research, please cite
+If you use EvoBind-multimer in your research, please cite

 [Brunner A., Wierbilowicz K., Daumiller D., Li Q., Karlsson K., Sangfelt O. and Bryan P. De novo design of macrocyclic molecular glues from protein sequences. bioRxiv 2026.06..; doi:]()